-The Authority Health Internal Medicine Residency program is a three- year AOA accredited program that will provide diverse opportunities for training.
-Internal medicine residents have the opportunity to rotate through a variety of sites receiving training and developing skills in both inpatient and ambulatory settings.
+The Authority Health Internal Medicine Residency Program is a three- year AOA accredited program (also, currently with’ Initial’ ACGME Accreditation) that provides diverse opportunities for training.
+Internal Medicine residents have the opportunity to rotate through a variety of sites receiving training and developing skills in both inpatient and ambulatory settings.
 The Authority Health Internal Medicine program offers a primary care track, providing special emphasis in the practice of ambulatory medicine in addition to hospital based experiences in general medicine, medical subspecialties, and critical care.

 In 2016, Authority Health’s Internal Medicine Program is ranked #3 by the American College of Osteopathic Internists (ACOI) out of 119 Osteopathic residency programs, in the nation.